 Removing the infantryman — and the 73-foot high granite column he stood on — once again drew large crowds.

-A 45-ton crane “carefully jockeyed the end of its 100-feet boom to several feet above the Civil War hero’s jaunty marble cap,” reported the April 14, 1948 edition of the Dayton Daily News.
+A 45-ton crane “carefully jockeyed the end of its 100-feet boom to several feet above the Civil War hero’s jaunty marble cap,” according to the April 14, 1948 edition of the Dayton Daily News.

 Ropes were looped around the middle of Pvt.
-Fair, trussing up the seven-ton statue as onlookers kept watch from the street and the windows of the Biltmore Hotel.
+Fair, trussing up the 7-ton statue as onlookers kept watch from the street and the windows of the Biltmore Hotel.